 Competition for talent has elevated this year, and a business that’s family-friendly and has flexible working arrangements is hugely appealing for employees.

 Research for SEEK found 88% of people think employers should offer some level of support to employees returning from parental leave, but only 52% of employees received it.

 There’s more to parent-friendly policies than simply reducing staff hours, though.
 Here we look at what parents want, why supporting them is the smart thing to do, and how to make it happen.

 What do staff value when returning to work?

 Employees’ priorities are changing, and work-life balance has become more important than ever.
 That’s why offering flexibility and support is key to retaining staff.

-The research shows that over half of employees felt overwhelmed about juggling work and being a parent.
+The research shows that almost three-quarters (74%) of employees felt overwhelmed about juggling work and being a parent.
+And 49% of employees felt anxious that they wouldn’t be able to do their job properly.
 If organisations ignore the need to support parents or carers at this often overwhelming time, they risk losing staff.

 The support most desired by returning parents include: